guseggert/c-multiformats/README.md

 This is a C implementation of [multiformats](https://github.com/multiformats/multiformats).

 Its goal is to be a portable implementation that can be reused across as many programming languages, operating systems, and architectures as possible.
+In addition to running tests locally, I also test this on an STM32 MCU.

-This also has a design goal of avoiding dynamic heap allocations, so APIs are generally usable with only stack allocations, constant-sized buffers, mem pools, etc. Currently the murmur3-x64-64 hash function is an exception to this, due to limitations of the underlying library.
-Also OpenSSL generally uses heap allocations internally, so using that as the crypto backend will also result in dynamic heap allocations.
+This has a design goal of avoiding dynamic heap allocations, so APIs are generally usable with only stack allocations, constant-sized buffers, mem pools, etc. There are currently two exceptions to this:
+* The murmur3-x64-64 hash function, due to limitations of the underlying library
+* The OpenSSL multihash backend, due to limitations in OpenSSL

-This is under early development and APIs may break.
+This is under early development and APIs may break or be incomplete.

 Current feature list: